VirusTotal/yara/docs/capi.rst

   .. c:member:: void* module_data

     Pointer to additional data passed to the module.
-Initially set to ``NULL``, your program is responsible of setting this pointer while handling the CALLBACK_MSG_IMPORT_MODULE message.
+Initially set to ``NULL``, your program is responsible for setting this pointer while handling the CALLBACK_MSG_IMPORT_MODULE message.

   .. c:member:: size_t module_data_size